DanielRudrich/SimpleCompressor/docs/lookAheadLimiter.md

 #### Step 3: Smoothing your gain-reduction
 This is the most important step.
 We want to smooth (fade-in) our aggressive gain reduction values, so they won’t cause distortions.
 So what we want to achieve is, when a transient comes in, and let’s say we need a gain-reduction of -10dB to keep it below threshold, the gain-reduction is faded-in.
 Step 2 gives us a little bit of time to apply this gain-ramp (fade-in).

-The realisation of that fade-in is a little bit tricky.
+The realization of that fade-in is a little bit tricky.
 We have to look at our gain-reduction and add a fade-in for each peak which set's in too fast.
 The easiest way is to start from the most recent sample of the block (the last one) and work our way back to the first one.
 You can see it as a time-reverse filtering with a low-pass, however, a regular low-pass would reduce the gain of the peaks.
 So we have to do it by hand, sample per sample.

 Take a look at the `LookAheadGainReduction` class, it fades in those critical peaks.
 The code is way more complicated as the `just delay the input signal`-approach, but way more effective!